nc-callender/ST-558-Project-3/High School Graduate_Analysis.md

 simplicity.
 The penalty (assuming n predictor variables) is calculated as $$L_1 = \lambda * (|\beta_1| + |\beta_2| + ... + |\beta_n|)$$

-$\lambda$ is a tuning parameter.
-Larger values of $\lambda$ push more coefficients to zero- leading to sparser models, while smaller values of
-$\lambda$ allow more non-zero coefficients- corresponding to more complex models.
+$$\lambda$$ is a tuning parameter.
+Larger values of $$\lambda$$ push more coefficients to zero- leading to sparser models, while smaller values of $$\lambda$$ allow more non-zero coefficients- corresponding to more complex models.

 During the modelling the function that is minimized- referred to as the objective function- is the sum of the penalty function and the cost function (which for this logistic regression will be log loss).
 $$Objective Function = Log Loss + L_1 = Log Loss + \lambda * (|\beta_1| + |\beta_2| + ... + |\beta_n|)$$

 ### Model